Conflict Resolution and Investigations

 I think I’m ready to discuss my experience and concerns.
 What’s my next step?Georgian College Chevron

-Please connect with Rebecca Pappas, Conflict Resolution and Investigations Assistant, to book an intake appointment: Call 249.388.0354 or email Rebecca.
+Please connect with Rebecca Pappas, Conflict Resolution and Investigations Administrator, by email to book an intake appointment.

 During an intake discussion, you’ll have the opportunity to explain what you’ve experienced, what your concerns are, ask questions, and gather information about what process options may be open to you if you decide you want to move forward with us in resolving your concerns.